Eugene-Mark/bigdata-file-viewer/README.md

  [Click here for live demo][2]

  ## Build
  - Use `mvn package` to build an all-in-one runnable jar.
 If you're using JDK11 or higher, using `mvn package -Pjava11` to include openJFX as Maven dependency directly.
+If you're using Mac with M1 chip, please make sure your JDK version is 17+ and please build with `mvn package -Pjava17`
  - Java 1.8 or higher is required
  - If you're using Java 1.8 or lower, make sure the Java has javafx bound.
 For example, I installed openjdk 1.8 on Ubuntu 18.04 and it has no javafx bound, then I installed it following guide [here][3].